 - Paying any costs/fees that are ordered by the court

 To discover more information about litigation friends and their obligations, you can read more about this here.
 Alternatively, you could contact a team member and discuss litigation friends and their role in a compensation claim at greater length.
+We could tell you if you could help someone claim for brain injuries caused by car accidents.

 When claiming brain damage after a car accident, there is some key information that needs to be outlined.
 Firstly, all compensation claims are inherently different, and the compensation that could be awarded to those with an eligible claim may reflect the individuality of the case.
 For example, those who have experienced severe brain damage from a car accident at the hands of negligence may differ from those who experienced a minor injury.
 Although both instances could present eligible grounds for compensation, the settlement amount, if awarded, may reflect the injuries sustained and the severity of those injuries.